Skip to main content

 FROM course_progress;

-• ORDER BY defines how rankings are assigned
+• ORDER BY defines the order used to assign rankings

 Example: Ranking Course Completion